Prattsburgh Budget Explainer

 • Contractual raises (instructional and non-instructional) are paid as proposed.

 • The district's projected unreserved fund balance falls to zero, leaving little cushion for unexpected costs in 2027-28.
+At the June 9 presentation, district leadership indicated residents should be prepared for the 2027-28 levy to rise to the tax cap as well.

 What the Board considered (and rejected)